 Staff Comment: The proposed development is the minimum necessary to afford reconstruction of a single-family residence, while still protecting ecological functions.
-The building area was previously developed and the replacement residence will use some of the same footprint, orienting away from the shoreline.
 The project proposes enhancement of the shoreline area to improve ecological functions.

 Policy SH-2.
 Recognize that nearly all shorelines, even substantially developed or degraded areas, retain important ecological functions.